jongfranco/Mapper/README.md

 Mapper
 ======
-Semester-long Android development project for a graduate-level project management class.
+Mapper is the result of a semester-long development project for a graduate-level project management class.
 Kristin Dahl was project manager as well as technical developer.
+It is an Android app that assists in navigating the tunnels and skyways at the University of Minnesota and downtown Minneapolis.

 Code and comments may not be 100% complete.